Onkar3333/DigiDiploma/README.md

-# Digital Gurukul - Student Portal
+# DigiDiploma - Student Portal

 A comprehensive educational portal with admin and student dashboards, featuring real-time updates, material management, and subscription systems.